sixcrm/SixCRMServerless/README.md

 To add remote fixtures execute `export AWS_PROFILE=six; serverless dynamodb executeAll --stage {stage}`

 18. Mutations for Graph entities
-19. Convert all endpoints to use Entity Controllers
+19.  ~~Convert all endpoints to use Entity Controllers~~
-20. Eliminate raw Dynamo transactions from the endpoints
+20.  ~~Eliminate raw Dynamo transactions from the endpoints~~
 21. Handle "no results" with Graph
 22. Handle Authentication with Graph/JWTs whatever
-23. Convert "providers" to merchantproviders
+23.  ~~Convert "providers" to merchantproviders~~
+24. Change Campaign to allow multiple product schedules
+25. Add user to all models (required for multi-tenancy.)

 ### Verify Signature

-* Move functions to helper class

 Reminder:  Access Key is the SHA-1  of the customer's email address.

 ### Verify JWT

-* Move functions to helper class

 ### Acquire Token

-* Abstract the timestamp creation to a helper class.

 ### Create Lead

-* Move all the functions to a helper class
-* Install and use a Dynamo Transaction class

 ### Create Order

-* Move all the functions to a helper class
 * Add more validation
-* Install and use a Dynamo Transaction class

 ### Confirm Order

-* Move all the functions to a helper class
 * Add more validation

 ## Deployment

-1. Need to seed DynamoDB data.

 ## DynamoDB